 In today’s marketplace, most successful businesses have some type of online presence.
 The number of online transactions continues to rise each year.
 The wealth of data enhances the customer experience, measures employee productivity, and stimulates business development.
 However, cybercriminals have also taken note of the increased online activity.
 This has led to increased cybercrimes, making cyber insurance important for businesses in today’s climate.

 Research shows that data breaches have impacted both large and small businesses.
 As a business owner, you may be alarmed by the trends.
 To help protect against future incidents, businesses are adding cyber security insurance.

 What Is Cyber Insurance?

 The structure of most commercial insurance policies was developed before the current age of technology.
-While commercial insurance policies protect businesses against liability issues and property damage, they were not designed to protect businesses against data breaches.
-As data breaches started to occur more frequently, insurers started adding cyber protection into policies and offering singular cyber insurance.
+While commercial insurance policies helps protect businesses against liability issues and property damage, they were not designed to help protect businesses against data breaches.
+As data breaches started to occur more frequently, insurers started adding cyber coverage into policies and offering singular cyber insurance.

-Cyber insurance protects businesses against potential data breaches, phishing scams, and ransomware attacks.
+Cyber insurance helps protect businesses against potential data breaches, phishing scams, and ransomware attacks.
 The insurance is available as first and third-party coverage.
-First-party coverage protects your business against potential losses resulting from a data breach.
-Third-party coverage provides liability protection if a data breach causes hackers to gain control of your client’s sensitive information, such as credit card numbers or social security numbers.
+First-party coverage helps protect your business against potential losses resulting from a data breach.
+Third-party coverage provides liability coverage if a data breach causes hackers to gain control of your client’s sensitive information, such as credit card numbers or social security numbers.

 Is Cyber Insurance a Worthwhile Investment?